ReisenCW/java-undertale/builder_and_observer.md

 # Creational - Builder Pattern
 - The Builder Pattern is a creational design pattern that separates the construction of a complex object from its representation, allowing the same construction process to create different representations.

+- refactored files:
+    - TextureBuilder.java (new file)
+    - AnimationBuilder.java (new file)
+    - Texture.java
+    - Animation.java
+    - other files that use Texture and Animation drawing methods

 - In this project, the `TextureBuilder` class and `AnimationBuilder` class are implemented to handle the drawing of textures and animations.
 - Since they are similar, `TextureBuilder` is used as an example here.